Matchuano/UR3_directKinematics/README.md

 - **CoppeliaSim**: Ensure that you have CoppeliaSim installed and that the remote API is enabled.
 - **Python 3.x**: The script is written in Python and requires Python 3.x to run.
-- **Python Libraries**: The project requires several Python libraries that can be installed using the provided `requirements.txt` file.

 ### Python Dependencies